 Both beach towns have a party atmosphere but Jaco definitely has a bigger party atmosphere.
 Tamarindo is more family friendly than Jaco and Jaco has more locals.

 The town is fairly developed with large hotels, condo towers and many buildings.
-The center of town is actually kind of small with narrow streets, only about 1.5 kilometers or so.
+Tamarindo itself is small though, with narrow streets and only the main road paved.
 The back of Tamarindo has unpaved roads and there are many condo complexes and luxury homes in the back roads.
 To be honest, the infrastructure and layout of this town is not very well thought out as many condos, hotels and apartments are crammed in the back of town on a bad road.
 Parking is tight and can be a hassle during the busy season.

 For food, Jaco has some of the best restaurants in Costa Rica with reasonable prices due to high competition and more Costa Rican visitors.
-You can find sodas that have $5 casados, sandwich shops, steak houses, Italian, sushi and more.
+You can find local restaurants with $6 lunches, bakeries, sandwich shops, steak houses, Italian, sushi and more.
 You can read about our favorite restaurants in Jaco here (that’s just how good the food is in Jaco).

 We have videos of us driving through both Tamarindo and Jaco so you can see what both towns look like.

 Tamarindo is excellent for beginner surfers due to the long breaks and constant waves.
-You’ll see classes going on almost all day, but surfing is much better during high tide.
+You’ll see classes going on almost all day, but surfing is much better 2 hours before high tide.
 Since it’s a fairly long beach, there are spots suitable for all levels: beginner, intermediate and pro.
 Tamarindo Beach Break is the most popular but you will see locals surfing Pico, the estuary and all the way down by the Capitan Suizo hotel.

 Waves in Jaco are consistent all year long and are suitable for all levels.
 Since this beach is also very long, there are spots for beginners, intermediates and pros and are much more spread out than Tamarindo.
-Jaco’s breaks are shorter but with very strong waves, it is excellent for beginners.
+Jaco’s breaks are shorter but strong.

 Due to the consistent waves, you will see lessons going on all day, from sunrise to sunset.